-In other words, $T$ is weakly minimal if and only if it is stable of $U$-rank $1$.
-In this case, we also call models of $T$ \textbf{weakly minimal}.

 We will also call models of $T$ \textbf{weakly minimal} when $T$ is weakly minimal.
-Recall that any stable theory has a $U$-rank in $\text{Ord}\cup\{\infty\}$, which is an ordinal if and only if the theory is superstable.
-Multiplication of ordinals (denoted $\cdot$) extends to $\text{Ord}\cup\{\infty\}$ in the obvious way.
+Recall that any stable theory has a $U$-rank in $\text{Ord}\cup\{\infty\}$, which is ordinal-valued if and only if the theory is superstable.
+Recall also that $T$ is weakly minimal if and only if it is stable of $U$-rank $1$.
 The following result is \cite[Theorem 2.11]{CoSS}, and is proved using Proposition \ref{prop:CZ-bounded} and techniques similar to the work of Palac\'{i}n and Sklinos \cite{PaSk} on the expansion of $(\Z,+)$ by $\{2^n:n\in\N\}$.
 (We use $\cdot$ for multiplication of ordinals, which extends to $\text{Ord}\cup\{\infty\}$ in the obvious way.)

 \begin{theorem}[Conant] Assume $T$ is weakly minimal and fix $\cM\models T$.
 Suppose $A\seq M$ is bounded in $\cM$ and is such that $A_{\cM}$ is stable of $U$-rank $\alpha$.
 Then $(\cM,A)$ is stable of $U$-rank at most $\alpha\cdot\omega$. \end{theorem}